 Two years after the Anaheim yard opened, Christian took another risk and added a new product: plywood.
 In 1921, Christian's nephew, Ernest, bought a part interest in the Anaheim yard with Charles Grimm, the yard's manager, and renamed it the Ganahl-Grimm Lumber Co.
-In 1928, they built a second store in Lake Arrowhead.
+In 1928, they built another store in Lake Arrowhead.
 This yard thrived during the Great Depression, because the movie industry was booming and Hollywood stars were building summer homes there.
-Following the death of Mr. Grimm in the 1930s, Ernest Ganahl bought his family's interest and changed the name to the Ernest Ganahl Lumber Company.
-He also made his contribution to the changing inventory of the lumber business by adding hardware to Ganahl's growing product line.
+Following the death of Grimm in the 1930s, Ernest Ganahl bought his family's interest and changed the name to the Ernest Ganahl Lumber Company.
+He also made his contribution to the changing needs of the lumber business by adding hardware to Ganahl's growing product line.

 Post World War II